darkrenaissance/darkfi/doc/src/arch/p2p-network.md

       will try to balance the scores between all available channels.
     * Opening the connection itself has a score with inbound connections assigned more cost than outgoing ones.
 * **Smart ban**.
 Malicious peers which violate protocols are hard banned.
 For example sending the wrong data for a chunk.
-    * Add a method `channel.ban()` which immediately disconnects and blacklists the address.
+    * See the method `channel.ban()` which immediately disconnects and blacklists the address.
 * **uTP congestion control**.
 BitTorrent implements a UDP protocol with its own congestion control.
 We could do such a similar strategy with the addition of removing ordering.
 This reduces protocol latency mitigating attacks.
 See [libtorrent.org/utp.html](https://libtorrent.org/utp.html) for more info.